elijahverdoorn/PersonalWebsite/source/_posts/job-search-tools.md

 6. Cracking the Coding Interview

-Any software engineer reading this post is rolling their eyes at this one: this book gets talked about as a difinitive guide to finding a job and working through the technical interview process.
+Any software engineer reading this post is rolling their eyes at this one: this book gets talked about as a definitive guide to finding a job and working through the technical interview process.
 I use it as a simple, understandable reference and source of practice problems.
 It has a lot of value, is certainly creditable, and I'd recommend that you pick up a copy and at least review the data structures that are identified since these are the most common in interview questions.

 7. Spreadsheet

+I've found that keeping track of the various job application processes that you have ongoing is best done using a classic spreadsheet.
+I've been tracking each application that I submit, any referrals or contacts that I have at the company in question, and the dates of interviews as I schedule them.
+I move rows around based on how far along in the process I am, recolor rows to grab my attention in future, and can filter the list as it grows with ease.
+The best part of a spreadsheet, in my opinion, is that it's infinitely customizable: add what works for you and adapt as your search evolves.

 8. IntelliJ

 Engineers use a variety of tools and environments to do their daily work: since I have a focus on Android and Kotlin development, I rely on Android Studio and IntelliJ to help me maximize productivity.
-Luckily these tools have free versions avaliable that I've begun to use while in between roles.
+Luckily these tools have free versions available that I've begun to use while in between roles.
 If, however, you find that you're unable to adapt your work to free tools I encourage you to invest in whatever you need to be able to independently pursue improvement of your craft while you're in the searching process.
 Being able to produce samples, learn new skills, and create while you're in the job search process is empowering and gives you more material to talk about in interviews.

 9. PocketCasts